Cheng Keng-chuen (鄭鏡泉) – Developer behind Alhambra Building (平安大厦) and Evergreen Villa (松柏新邨)

 In the late 1950s and early 1960s, one of most active property developers in Hong Kong was Cheng Keng-chuan, whose property companies were involved in landmark projects such as Alhambra Building on Nathan Road and Evergreen Villa on Stubbs Road in partnership with other developers such Kwan Kai-ming, Tseng Cheng and Chui Yu-chuen covered earlier in the article about Kiu Fung Investment.

 Born in 1911, Cheng was a native of Weiyang in Guangdong province.
 Little information is available about the early years of Cheng Keng-chuen – an individual of the same name is listed as producer of three films – Wife in the Morning, Sister in law at Night (1947, starring Pak Suet-sin), Prostituting to Raise an Orphan (1947, starring Cheung Yuet-yee and Sun Ma Sze-tsang) and Poor Daddy (1952, starring Pak Yin and Cheung Wood-yau).
 The first two movies were directed by Hung Chung-ho (1902-1963), famous director and grandfather of famous action star Sammo Hung and both were produced by Universe Films and distributed by Lifu Films (利孚影業).
+He was also listed as the proprietor of the building contractor Lai Hing Company (麗興公司), which built the Liberty Theatre (快樂戲院) on Jordan Road for South China Enterprise in 1949.
+These movie business connections probably helped Cheng acquire the Alhambra Theatre to build the Alhambra Building later on.
 After he made his fortune in the real estate business, Cheng also served as director of several leading charitable organizations such as Lok Sin Tong and Tung Wah Group of Hospitals (1960-61).

 Cheng Keng-chuen (likely the man in the black suit with white pocket square in the centre) being sent off at Kai Tak before his trip to Europe and the US to study property development and attend the New York World Expo by his friends Tung Wah chairman Cheung Yuk-lun and Po Leung Kuk chairman Cham Siu-leun (WKYP, 1964-7-6)